containers/image/docs/containers-transports.5.md

 ### **oci:**_path[:reference]_

 An image compliant with the "Open Container Image Layout Specification" at _path_.
-Using a _reference_ is optional and allows for storing multiple images at the same _path_.
+Using a _reference_ is optional for a single image reference but required for storing multiple images at the same _path_.

 ### **oci-archive:**_path[:reference]_